 I am an experienced and professional counsellor and psychotherapist located in the heart of Aberdeen, Scotland.
 I offer person-centred counselling in a wide range of issues for individuals and couples.

-I have almost 20 years of counselling experience, and over 13 years of experience in my own private practice.
+I have over 20 years of counselling experience, and over 17 years of experience in my own private practice.
 I hold a PGDip. in Person Centred Counselling from the University of Aberdeen, and a Post-Diploma Certificate in Counselling Supervision from the University of Strathclyde.

 I am a certified couple counsellor, as well as a qualified counselling supervisor.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and am bound by its Ethical Framework for Good Practice and subject to the Professional Conduct Procedure therein.